-This is mostly basic Linux server configuration stuff but I felt it important to document and share the steps I took to get Verdaccio running permanently on my server.
-You will need root (or sudo) permissions for the following steps.
+This is mostly basic linux server configuration stuff but I felt it important to document and share the steps I took to get verdaccio running permanently on my server.
+You will need root (or sudo) permissions for the following.

 Running as a separate user